ianepperson/canegt-to-ms/README.md

 ## The Problem

 The CAN-EGT provides a 0-5 volt output signal for each of its inputs.
-0 volts is 0 degrees C and 5 volts is either 1250 degrees C for an EGT setup, or 600 degrees C for a CHT setup.
-This is a nice, linear output.
+The exact values are configurable via an .ini file, and mine was preconfigured with 0 volts to mean 0 degress F and 5 volts to mean 600 degrees F. The device provides a nice, linear output.

 Megasquirt needs a variable resistance to ground, where a high resistance denotes a low temperature and a low resistance denotes a high temperature.
 The actual values are adjustable in Tuner Studio, but the low temperature must have a higher resistance than the high temperature.
+Another way of stating it is that higher temps are denoted with a higher current.

 An analog circuit could be constructed to convert the 0-5 volts into the proper resistance to ground, but a tiny microprocessor is cheap and easier to implement.
+The Megasquirt input could be modified to remove the resister stack and then it could just read the 0-5 volts directly, but the Minisquirt board is difficult to modify.

 ## The Solution